konstructio/kubefirst-docs/docs/kubefirst/aws/gitlab/repositories.md

 }
 ```

-GitLab's Terraform provider provides many more configuration options than just these settings.
-Check them out and add to your default settings once you're comfortable with the platform.
+GitLab's Terraform provider offer many more configuration options than just these settings.
 Take a look at the `Resources` section of the [GitLab provider documentation](https://registry.terraform.io/providers/gitlabhq/gitlab/latest/docs/resources).

-That was just GitLab.
-Take a look at all of the Terraform providers that are available, the list of technologies you can manage in Terraform is really getting impressive. [](https://www.terraform.io/docs/providers/index.html)

 ## Making Terraform Changes

 To make infrastructure and configuration changes with Terraform, simply open a merge request in the `gitops` repository.
 Your merge request will automatically provide plans, state locks, and applies, and even comment in the merge request itself.
 You'll have a simple, peer reviewable, auditable changelog of all infrastructure and configuration changes.

 All this automation is possible because of Atlantis.
-Atlantis is a tool that runs in your Kubernetes cluster and via a webhook, listens for merge requests in your GitOps repository.
-When it sees a merge request, it will run `terraform plan`, and post the plan as a comment in the merge request.
+Atlantis is a tool that runs in your Kubernetes cluster and via a webhook, listens for merge requests in your `gitops` repository.
+When it detect a merge request, it will run `terraform plan`, and post the plan as a comment in the merge request.
 If the Terraform plan succeed, Atlantis will run `terraform apply`, and post the results as a comment in the merge request.

 ![Terraform Atlantis Merge Request](../../../img/kubefirst/gitlab-repositories/terraform-atlantis-merge-request.png)